 You’ll also use this when you do collaborations or partnerships.
 So you can make sure that your brand maintains its integrity and holds true to its vision.

 Everyone is not your customer.
 With such a wide range of businesses, it’s important to get specific about who you are serving.
 This will help your business be able to market your brand effectively to the right customers because you’ll know what to say to them.
 Also, knowing your target audience will help you create better products.
 Leading to more expansion of your business.

 When you know your customers you’ll know what to create for them that inspires them to purchase your products.
 Sometimes brands start with their product first before understanding if there is a customer that wants that product.
-Which could result in lost revenue, months and years of frustrations.
+Which could result in lost revenue, months, and years of frustration.